yfeng46/SongAnalytics/README.md

 ## Running the application
 ### 1. Set up environment
+Please cd to the SongAnalytics folder first to create the environment and run the following steps.

 The `requirements.txt` file contains the packages required to run the model code.
 An environment can be set up in two ways.
 See bottom of README for exploratory data analysis environment setup.